A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 Nothing frustrates readers or search bots more than roadblocks.
 Frustrated readers don’t hang around and often don’t return.

 It’s important to keep your readers moving to active pages if you want to keep your readers reading on your website.
-Implementing a plan for the use of 301 Redirects in WordPress benefits the readers, the search engines, and you.
+Implementing a plan to use 301 Redirects in WordPress benefits the readers, the search engines, and you.